FluxML/Flux.jl/docs/src/guide/models/basics.md

 Notice that there is also an entry for `act`, which is `nothing`, as this field of the struct is not a smoothly adjustible parameter.

-We can compose these layers just as we did the polynomials above.
+We can compose these layers just as we did the polynomials above, in `poly4`.
-Here's a composition of 3, in which the last step is the function `only` which takes a 1-element vector and gives us the number inside:
+Here's a composition of 3 functions, in which the last step is the function `only` which takes a 1-element vector and gives us the number inside:

 ```jldoctest poly; output = false, filter = r"[+-]?([0-9]*[.])?[0-9]+(f[+-]*[0-9])?"